 - The Director of Health, Safety and Compliance will request via email that ITRAAC review the situation.
 In deciding whether to suspend student travel, ITRAAC will consider the factors listed above, the success of the current program/traveler in mitigating health and safety risks thus far, and information and recommendations from the insurance provider, the education abroad office and onsite staff/affiliate if relevant, other trusted local contacts including US DOS staff, and the specific location and situation.

 - In emergency situations where it is impractical for ITRAAC to meet, the Director of International Health, Safety and Compliance or delegate may take immediate steps to have students removed from a country, region or area.

 - Education abroad offices or unit staff supporting students abroad, who believe there is an immediate risk also may take steps to remove students from a country, region or area in emergency circumstances without ITRAAC approval.
 The Director of International Health, Safety and Compliance and ITRAAC will be notified by the education abroad office or unit within 1 hour of any such emergency action.

 - Decisions are made by unanimous consent of the Committee.
-Where consensus cannot be reached the Senior Vice President for Academic Affairs will make the final decision.
+Where consensus cannot be reached the Executive Vice President and Provost will make the final decision.

 - A decision regarding the suspension of travel will be communicated to students via email as soon as possible.